aniskoubaa/gaitech_doc/sphinx-doc/source/contributors/index.rst

 Gaitech EDU Contributors
 ========================

-Gaitech is pround to present the members who partecipated in the process of building this comprehensive educational framework on Robot Operating System (ROS).
+Gaitech is pround to present the members who participated in the process of building this comprehensive educational framework on Robot Operating System (ROS).

 	* `@Dr.Anis Koubaa <http://dei.isep.ipp.pt/~akoubaa/>`_